LoopKit/loopdocs/docs/browser/other-apps.md

 ## Add Users to *TestFlight* for App

-> If you are not already on your app page because you just created it, use this link to get there: [App Store Connect / Apps](https://appstoreconnect.apple.com/apps){: target="_blank" }.
+> If you are not already on your app page because you just created it, use this link to get there: [App Store Connect / Apps](https://appstoreconnect.apple.com/apps).
 Find your app and click on it and then select the *TestFlight* tab at the top of the page.

 You need to configure a *TestFlight* Internal Testing Group for each app you build and invite the users (including yourself).